 Even if our product candidates demonstrate favorable results in ongoing or planned Phase 1 and 2 clinical trials, many product candidates fail to show desired safety and efficacy traits in late-stage clinical trials despite having progressed through earlier trials.
-In addition to the inherent safety and efficacy traits of our product candidates, clinical trial failures may result from a multitude of factors including flaws in trial design, manufacture of clinical trial material, dose selection and patient enrollment criteria.
-For example, we recently determined that we will not achieve the projected 115 events of progression or death by central radiographic review, which will decrease the statistical power of our ongoing randomized Phase 2 clinical trial of TRC105 and Inlyta in renal cell carcinoma, which will decrease the power of the trial to detect a statistically significant improvement in efficacy versus Inlyta alone.
+In addition to the potential lack of safety or efficacy of our product candidates, clinical trial failures may result from a multitude of factors including flaws in trial design, manufacture of clinical trial material, dose selection and patient enrollment criteria, or differences in determination of progression events by investigators compared to central radiographic reviewers.
+For example, we determined that we will not achieve the projected 115 events of progression or death by central radiographic review, which will decrease the statistical power of our ongoing randomized Phase 2 clinical trial of TRC105 and Inlyta in renal cell carcinoma, to detect a statistically significant improvement in efficacy versus Inlyta alone.
 A number of companies in the biopharmaceutical industry have suffered significant setbacks in advanced clinical trials due to lack of efficacy or adverse safety profiles, notwithstanding promising results in earlier trials.
 Based upon negative or inconclusive results, we or our partners may decide, or regulators may require us, to conduct additional clinical trials or preclinical studies.
 In addition, data obtained from trials and studies are susceptible to varying interpretations, and regulators may not interpret our data as favorably as we do, which may delay, limit or prevent regulatory approval.

 If TRC105 or any other product candidate is found to be unsafe or lack efficacy, we will not be able to obtain regulatory approval for it and our business would be materially harmed.
-For example, if the results of ongoing or planned clinical trials of TRC105 demonstrate unexpected safety issues, do not achieve the primary efficacy endpoints or are terminated prior to completion due to analysis of interim results, as applicable, the prospects for approval of TRC105 as well our stock price would be materially and adversely affected.
+For example, if the results of ongoing or planned clinical trials of TRC105 demonstrate unexpected safety issues, do not achieve the primary efficacy endpoints or are terminated prior to completion due to analysis of interim results, as applicable, the prospects for approval of TRC105 as well as our stock price would be materially and adversely affected.